AhmerAftabPatel/AhmerAftabPatel/README.md

 ## I'm a Student, Developer, and Gamer!!

 - 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other coders
 - 🥅 2024 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to play multiplayer games
 - I like creating fancy dashboards and data visualisations.